 Since we are a team of data scientists and engineers: We're going to build the best, the most intelligent, the grandiosest heating system ever!

 Even though the project is getting out of hand, the scope is still relatively restricted.
 Since ML really shines in the face of lots of (relevant) data, you could argue that more sources of relevant data is better.
 And more fun.
-It's easy to come up with a few:
+It's easy to come up with a few sources:

 - Meteorological data, both forecasts and the current.
 Local luminescence sensors for clouds/window shades.